OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 This article describes how to use Visual Studio 2017 to create and debug an Office Add-in for Excel, Word, PowerPoint, or Outlook.
 If you're using another version of Visual Studio, the procedures might vary slightly.

 > [!NOTE]
-> Visual Studio does not currently support creating add-ins for OneNote or Project, but you can use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) to create these types of add-ins.
+> Visual Studio does not support creating Office Add-ins for OneNote or Project, but you can use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) to create these types of add-ins.
 > - To get started with an add-in for OneNote, see [Build your first OneNote add-in](../onenote/onenote-add-ins-getting-started.md).
 >
-> - To get started with an add-in for Project, see [Build your first Project add-in](../project/project-add-ins-get-started.md)
+> - To get started with an add-in for Project, see [Build your first Project add-in](../project/project-add-ins-get-started.md).

 ## Prerequisites